exom-dev/mker/README.md

 Marker documents have a structure similar to Markdown documents.
 The biggest difference is the list of available markers, and how they behave.

-Here's a cheatsheet that shows the currently planned markers.
+Here's a cheatsheet that shows the currently available markers.
 Keep in mind that there may be bugs, as the implementation is in its early stages.

 ```md